Fall 2021 Orientation - Tuesday, September 7

-- Class schedules were released as of April 15, 2021 for the Summer 2021 semester.
-You can check your class schedule on WebAdvisor.
+- Class schedules for the Fall 2021 semester will be released on August 9, 2021.
+Once available, you can check your class schedule on WebAdvisor.

 - Don't know your login?
 You would have received an email from Fanshawe with your username and password when you first applied.
 If you cannot find the email, you can reset your password HERE with your username (if you know it) or your student number.

 How can I connect with other incoming students, upper-year students and Fanshawe staff?

 - One of the easiest ways to connect with others is to reach out over social media!
 You can join the Fanshawe first year Facebook group, connect with us on Twitter or Instagram, or contact the Fanshawe Student Union.

 What student services are available to me?